-- The International Code of conduct is the most comprehensive of these conventions, and although its provisions are voluntary, the plant science industry is committed to adherence to its 12 clauses.
+The International Code of Conduct on Pesticide Management is the most comprehensive of these international agreements, and although its provisions are voluntary, the plant science industry is committed to adherence to its 12 articles.

-- The Stockholm Convention (POP) and Rotterdam Convention (PIC) are international conventions that seek to eliminate persistent organic pollutants and better control transboundary shipment of listed chemicals.
+The Stockholm Convention on Persistent Organic Pollutants (POPs) and the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (PIC) are International Conventions that seek to eliminate persistent organic pollutants and better inform countries regarding transboundary shipment of PIC listed chemicals.

-- Chemical Safety under human health is largely addressed by the World Health Organisation (WHO) under the International Forum for Chemical Safety (IFCS) and the Strategic Approach to International Chemicals Management (SAICM).
-The latter is a voluntary initiative aiming to develop methods to meet the requirements of the World Summit on Sustainable Development, specifically in the protection of human health and the environment.
+Chemical Safety regarding human health and the environment is largely addressed by the World Health Organization (WHO) under the International Program on Chemical Safety (IPCS) and the Strategic Approach to International Chemicals Management (SAICM).
+The latter is a voluntary initiative aiming to take action and meet the requirements of the World Summit on Sustainable Development.